-Ramírez’s homer, 5 RBIs power Indians to 13-5 rout of Tigers
+Ramírez’s 5 RBIs help Indians shake off injury, rout Tigers

 BIEBER UPDATE

-Indians ace Shane Bieber will undergo another scan on his sore shoulder later this week.
+Bieber will undergo another scan on his sore shoulder later this week.
 The AL’s reigning Cy Young winner was shut down on June 14 after complaining of tightness following a start.

-Manager Terry Francona said Bieber was examined by a team physician on Monday “and they were both pretty pleased with it.”
+Francona said Bieber was examined by a team physician on Monday “and they were both pretty pleased with it.”

 THIS & THAT

-Cleveland’s Eddie Rosario extended his hitting streak to 14 games. … Cabrera has 2,915 hits, 14 away from tying Al Simmons for 40th place. … The Indians are 73-23 against the Tigers since 2016. … Indians outfielder Óscar Mercado made his season debut after being recalled from Triple-A Columbus.
+Cleveland’s Eddie Rosario extended his hitting streak to 14 games. … Cabrera has 2,915 hits, 14 away from tying Al Simmons for 40th place. … The Indians are 73-23 (.760) against the Tigers since 2016 and 36-9 at Progressive Field. … Indians OF Óscar Mercado made his season debut after being recalled from Triple-A Columbus.

 TRAINER’S ROOM

-Tigers: Manager A.J.
-Hinch said RHP Michael Fulmer’s soreness appears to be isolated to his neck, which would rule out any shoulder problems.
+Tigers: Hinch said RHP Michael Fulmer’s soreness appears to be isolated to his neck, which would rule out any shoulder problems.
 He was placed on the injured list Sunday and will undergo more tests this week. … LHP Matthew Boyd (arm discomfort) and SS Niko Goodrum (sprained finger) played catch in their first on-field activities since going on the injured list.

 Indians: Slugger Franmil Reyes (oblique strain) and catcher Roberto Pérez (finger surgery) took batting practice before the game.
 Reyes will play three consecutive games at Double-A Akron this week, and as long as there are no setbacks, he’ll be activated Saturday.
 Pérez will likely come off the injured list when he’s eligible on July 3.